 analysis of Civil War fashion in pictures

-Book I just finished reading, VERY enlightening and informative, and entertaining.
+VERY enlightening as well as entertaining.
 It's packed with pictures.
 This lady took a huge sample of Civil War era photos, and categorized "who wore what" by age and economic status.
-Some results are not at all what you'd think!
-She points out that most pictures are selected to illustrate a certain point, and very few "ordinary" pictures are published.
-She focuses on ordinary and average instead, because that's what we should be going for usually, in our impressions.
+Some results are not at all what you'd think.
+She points out that most pictures are selected to illustrate a certain point, and few "ordinary" pictures are published.
+She focuses on ordinary and average instead, because that's what we usually want to go for in our impressions.

 Miscellanea for today